WVURAIL/dspira/categories/horn-construction/index.md

 The horn is the telescope.
-It is a pyramidal sheet-metal antenna on a wooden mount, and the design is deliberately constrained to materials and tools you can buy locally: foil-faced insulation board, aluminium tape, dimensional lumber and a one-gallon square paint-thinner can for the feed.
+It is a pyramidal sheet-metal antenna on a wooden mount, and the design is deliberately constrained to materials and tools you can buy locally: foil-faced insulation board, aluminum tape, dimensional lumber and a one-gallon square paint-thinner can for the feed.

 The cradle holds the horn and lets it turn on one axis, so elevation is easy to